 Related Search Topics (Ads):

 Abyssinian cat breeders warn that these animals aren't meant for owners who want a lap cat.
-Though they're active and enjoy exploring, they also tend to be timid and shy by nature.
+Though they're active and enjoy exploring, they also tend to be timid by nature.
 Even though they're disinclined to remain in their owners' laps, they still crave a lot of attention from their owners and show signs of depression or anxiety if they're ignored.

 Health and Care